Michael Rotondi: Early life

 Born in the Silver Lake/Los Feliz area of Los Angeles to Italian immigrants, Rotondi’s father was an executive chef (Italian cuisine), his mother a self-taught musician and seamstress.
 As a child, he would build things with his siblings and, inspired by his godfather who was a contractor, would draw the front elevation of apartment buildings on Los Feliz Blvd, "then reinvent them," imagining what the interior spaces were like.
 “We were always building, digging underground, digging out hedges in a hill to make a cage.
 We were always constructing spaces for ourselves, not out of an urge to be builders but to make hideouts.”
 He recognized houses by Schindler and Frank Lloyd Wright in the neighborhood not by the architects’ names, but because they “just looked better.
 It looked different than all the rest.”

 In junior high school, he took drafting classes, where he "fell in love with" isometric drawing and realized his affinity for precision.
-After high school he attended Los Angeles City College, taking preparatory architecture courses.
+After high school he attended the Los Angeles City College, taking preparatory architecture courses.
 He then attended Cal Poly San Luis Obispo, and Cal Poly Pomona.

 Career

 SCI-Arc

-In 1972, Rotondi was one of fifty students to leave Cal Poly Pomona and attend the newly founded Southern California Institute of Architecture (SCI-Arc).
+In 1972, Rotondi was one of the fifty students to leave Cal Poly Pomona and attend the newly founded Southern California Institute of Architecture (SCI-Arc).
 Since SCI-Arc would not become accredited until after his graduation, Rotondi, like all early SCI-Arc graduates, received a certificate of completion (in 1973) rather than a diploma.
 Since his initial involvement as one of the original SCI-Arc students, Rotondi has been active in advancing and improving the school.
 He was director of the graduate program from 1978-1987, then succeeded Founding Director Kappe as the second Director from 1987-1997.
 “I moved from student to teacher, to graduate school director to director of the institute.
 I was part of and a witness to this extraordinary process.”

 Architectural practice

 Rotondi’s earlier work is highlighted by industrial concepts and materials, and asymmetry, and is considered to be one of the primary figures of Los Angeles' Postmodernism school.
-He began his professional architecture practice in 1973 with Daniel, Mann, Johnson and Mendenhall (DMJM), then from 1974-1976 practiced both independently and in collaboration with Peter de Bretteville and Craig Hodgetts.
+He began his professional architecture practice in 1973 with Daniel, Mann, Johnson and Mendenhall (DMJM), then from 1974-1976 practiced independently and in collaboration with Peter de Bretteville and Craig Hodgetts simultaneously.
 He joined the already existing firm Morphosis as a partner with Thom Mayne, one of the co-founders of SCI-Arc, in 1976, where he worked through 1991.
 On November 1, 1991 Rotondi founded a new firm, RoTo Architects, with Clark Stevens and Brian Reiff.
 He views RoTo as "a collaboration of people working in an open practice where ideas move about for anyone’s use without the need to feel proprietary.
 Authorship is less important than collaboration.”